adeirman46/Dagozilla/README.md

 # Dagozilla
+Dagozilla is robotic group that working for Autonomous Soccer Robot from Bandung Institute of Technology.
-This repository used for implementing algorithms for Autonomous Soccer Robot
+This repository used for implementing algorithms within Electrical member complexity.